0x4447/0x4447_product_s3_email/README.md

 # 0x4447-Product-S3-Email

-This stack is for those that want a free way to receive and send emails for their custom domains with the additional benefit of being able to organize the incoming emails with a simple `+` character.
-This stack is deal for:

-- individuals that have some technical skills,
-- developers that need test emails.
-- or organizations that want to give emails to thousands of employees at scale (you'll need to build your own UI).

-In addition, this solution will help you organize your emails in a way never seen before thanks to this two features:
+This stack was created out of frustration, where till this day there is no easy way to have a full email server without the overhead of installing and configuring all the servers needed to handle the incoming and outgoing messages.
+We wanted something simple, no interface and no server management, and thus we came up with S3-Email.

+Where we use AWS SES as our email server (receive and send) while using S3 as our database and interface.
+With a bit of code to tie everything together using AWS Lambda.

+The result is an unmanaged email server with unlimited email address, and the benefit of easily organizing the messages by using the `+` character in the email names.
+Since the `+` will be converted in to a `/` which correlates to an object path in S3.

 ### Organizing with a +

 You can organize your emails with the `+` character.
-For example: when you sign up for on-line services you could write the following email: social+facebook@example.com, or social+instagram@example.com, or social+linkedin@example.com.
+For example: when you sign up for on-line services you could write the following email:

+- social+facebook@example.com, or
+- social+instagram@example.com, or
+- social+linkedin@example.com.

 By doing so all your social emails will be grouped in the `social` folder.
 The possibilities are endless.

 ### Endless email addresses

-Once you add and confirm your domain with SES you can put in front of the `@` any sting you want (that conform with the email address standard).
+But since once you add and confirm your domain with SES you can put in front of the `@` any sting you want (that conform with the email address standard).
 This means you have endless email addresses to organize your life however you want.
-And on top of that, with the `+` character you'll never need to crated tedious filters to organize your emails or pay unnecessary money for something so basic like an inbox.
+For example each service you sing-up for can have their one special email like:

+- facebook@example.com, or
+- instagram@example.com, or
+- linkedin@example.com.

 > Just receive and send email with some skills.